Rolf Graf (musician)

-Rolf Graf (28 April 1960 in Oslo, Norway – 1 July 2013 in Oslo) was a Norwegian singer, bass guitarist, composer and record producer, and the younger brother of keyboardist Haakon Graf (b.
+Rolf Graf (28 April 1960 – 1 July 2013) was a Norwegian singer, bass guitarist, composer and record producer, and the younger brother of keyboardist Haakon Graf (b.
 21 March 1955) and the jazz singer Randi Elisabeth Graf (b.
 12 September 1966).
 He is best known as the bassist in the band Lava, but was also recognized as music producer, musician and songwriter for other artists like Randy Crawford, Mezzoforte and Sissel Kyrkjebø.
-He also released three solo albums and was editor of the journal "Musikkpraksis".
+He also released three solo albums and was editor of the journal Musikkpraksis.